SharePoint/sp-dev-docs/docs/spfx/extensions/guidance/using-custom-dialogs-with-spfx.md

 ## Create a custom dialog box

+1. Create a new folder called **components** as a subfolder of **./src/extensions/dialogDemo/** folder.

-1. Create a new file called **ColorPickerDialog.tsx** in the **./src/extensions/dialogDemo/** folder.
+2. Create a new file called **ColorPickerDialog.tsx** in the **./src/extensions/dialogDemo/components/** folder.

-2. Add the following import statements at the top of the newly created file.
+3. Add the following import statements at the top of the newly created file.
 You're creating your custom dialog box by using the [Office UI Fabric React components](https://developer.microsoft.com/fabric#/components), so the implementation is in React.

   ```typescript
 import * as React from 'react';